 The CCS Pudong Center accepts book donations for its Used Book Library.

 A non-profit organization founded in 2004 that promotes volunteering.
-A bit broad, but more concretely, they currently have more than 2,500 volunteers each month working on more than 150 local service projects.
-They run programs for education, elderly care, children's health and the environment.
+A bit broad, but more concretely, they currently have more than 500 volunteers each month working on more than 120 local service projects, and more than 50 community partners.
+They run programs for education, elderly care, children's health, and the environment.

 What To Donate: Time.
 Visit this page for more information on how to get started.